 OPPOSITE OUTCOME IRONY

 For example, the film Flight starring Denzel Washington is piloted by a drunkard, but actually it’s possibly precisely because he was drunk that he was able to land the plane safely.
+The alcohol made him relaxed enough to do it, when he might’ve flipped out had he been sober.
 This film works with irony in many ways.

 A negative may lead to a positive.
-Classically, lemons are turned into lemonade.
+In the common expression, lemons are turned into lemonade.
 The Apartment is a film which is full of this kind of irony.
 Something bad happens and it turns into something good for the main character.
 The universe is out to thwart him.
 This results in satire about the spirit of the age: We are living in a topsy-turvy time when up is down and down is up.